nutjob-laboratories/erk/README.md

 When I decided to write a new IRC client, I wanted it to feature a few things:

-* It had to be open source (free as in speech and as in beer)
+* It had to be open source (free as in speech _and_ as in beer)
 * The ability to connect to multiple servers at a time (something almost every open source client does)
 * A full, modern GUI (HexChat is sort of modern, I guess, if was still 1999-2000)
 * Easy to install, easy to run (if you're trying to compile HexChat for Windows, good luck, you'll need it)
+* Cross-platform compatibility; the ability to run on Windows, Linux, and OSX
+* The ability to extend the client _easily_, without having to track down a bunch of forum and blog posts
 * Focuses on the chat experience (not downloading/uploading files)

 **Ərk** is being developed on primarily on Linux (and occasionally on Windows 10), but it uses no Windows-specific or Linux-specific libraries or functionality.
 It's written in pure Python3 and PyQt5, and installing it as easy as cloning this repository, making sure you have Python3 and the other pre-requisites installed, and executing `python erk.py`.
 It does IRC, and nothing else, and it looks good doing it.